 - CWU Title IV Code

-To gather checklist documents needed to fill out your FAFSA, please click here.
+For a checklist that helps gather documents needed to fill out your FAFSA, please click here.

 First Time Filers

 It is important to file your FAFSA before the priority deadline.
-In doing so, you will be given more options for aid.
-The FAFSA is available on January 1.
-Also, note that the FAFSA only needs to be completed once a year.
-Please refer to the financial aid handbook to ensure that you are currently meeting all the conditions to be eligible for financial aid.
+In doing so you will have more options for aid.
+The FAFSA is available on January 1 and only needs to be completed once a year.

-The award year begins in Fall ends in Summer.
-If applying for Summer aid, complete the current year FAFSA.
+The award year begins in fall and ends at the close of summer term.
+If applying for summer aid, complete the current year FAFSA.

 You and one of your parents (if you are a dependent student) are required to sign your application electronically.
-If you have not already done so, each of you will need to apply for a PIN.
+If you have not already done so, each of you will need to apply for a Personal Identification Number (PIN).

 It is important to submit accurate information as the information that you supply can be verified by your school, your state, or by Federal Student Aid.
 If you get Federal student aid based on incorrect information, you will have to pay it back; you may also have to pay fines and fees.
 If you purposely give false or misleading information on your application, you may be accused of fraud and fined $20,000, sent to prison, or both.